The Canadian grading system employs multiple evaluation methods, typically ranging from a 4.0 to 9.0 scale, depending on the institution.

 While other regions, like Ontario, have declared all forms, methods, and grading scales of the Canadian grading system official, certain regions, like British Columbia, employ a combination of Letter Grades and Percentages.

-Grading Scales in Different Provinces
+Grading Scales In Different Provinces

 The grading scales used in different provinces across Canada can vary.
 Let’s explore some of the common grading scales employed in various provinces: